History of Halifax, Nova Scotia: Dartmouth Massacre (1751)

-The worst of these raids was the Dartmouth Massacre (1751).
-Three months after the previous raid, on May 13, 1751, Broussard led sixty Miꞌkmaq and Acadians to attack Dartmouth again, in what would be known as the "Dartmouth Massacre".
-Broussard and the others killed twenty settlers - mutilating men, women, children and babies, and took more prisoners.
-A sergeant was also killed and his body mutilated.
-They destroyed the buildings.
-The British returned to Halifax with the scalp of one Miꞌkmaw warrior, however, they reported that they killed six Miꞌkmaq warriors.
+The worst of these raids was to take place three months later.
+On May 13, 1751, Joseph Broussard led a party of sixty Miꞌkmaq and Acadians to attack Dartmouth again, in what would be known as the "Dartmouth Massacre".
+Broussard and the others destroyed the buildings of the settlement, killed twenty settlers, mutilating men, women, children and babies, among them a sergeant, and took more prisoners. he British returned to Halifax with the scalp of one Miꞌkmaq warrior, however, they reported that they had killed six of them.